People's Armed Police: People's Armed Police Force

 After numerous reorganizations and transfers of control between the PLA and the MPS, the People's Armed Police was created on 19 June 1982, combining the previous armed police, border guards and China Fire Services.
 The headquarter was set up in the MPS as a subordinate department.
 The establishment of the PAP highlighted the efforts to increase the professionalization of the security apparatus, as well as the absorption of numerous PLA demobilized personnel, in the wake of growing unrest.
 The PAP was officially founded on April 5, 1983.

 The PAP was led by both the local government and superior PAP forces, which is called "Dual-Leadership" (双重领导).
 In practice, the local government (including the local party committee, local people's government and the local public security bureau) carries more weight.
 However, there were many confusions and loopholes caused by this ambiguous organization structure.

 In the mid and late 1990s, CCP general secretary Jiang Zemin significantly expanded and strengthened the PAP, with more than 100,000 new troops.
 Jiang praised the PAP, describing it as "a major force for maintaining state security and social stability, the People's Armed Police shoulders a massive and formidable burden" and deployed it extensively in Xinjiang and Tibet.

-Up until 2013, the Border Defense Coast Guard was a part of the PAP.
+Up until 2013, the Border Defense Corps Coast Guard was a part of the PAP.
 In 2013, it was separated and transferred to the direct control of the Ministry of Public Security and the State Oceanic Administration.
 However, in March 2018, it was announced that the Coast Guard would be placed under the People's Armed Police Force once again since the State Oceanic Administration was disbanded, but now as an independent branch reporting directly to PAP headquarters.